All right, our two Sean Hannity show toll-free at 800-941-Sean.

 Yeah.

-This is this was in November.
+This was in November.

-This was somebody who very well could have run against Zelensky in the next election and and perhaps beaten him.
+This was somebody who very well could have run against Zelensky in the next election and perhaps beaten him.

-Uh we talked to a lot of people, and that seemed to be the consensus that this would be competitive.
+We talked to a lot of people, and that seemed to be the consensus that this would be competitive.

-He's in he's in the fight.
+He's in the fight.

 So it tells you everything.

-Um I mean, this is leadership.
+I mean, this is leadership.

-We talk about leadership, we talk to leaders.
+We talk to leaders.

 You're really emotional about this.